colebaril/Gym-Progress-Shiny-App/README.md

 # Gym Progress Shiny App

 This is code for a Shiny app to track my gym progress.
-The app can be accessed from [here](https://colewb.shinyapps.io/Cole_Gym_Progress/).
+The app can be accessed [here](https://colewb.shinyapps.io/Cole_Gym_Progress/).

 This app displays my exercise weight and frequency progression over time.
 Also shown is a exercise calendar showing what times of the day and on what days of the week I exercise.